 The case for fair funding for schools has been made, and accepted by the government.
-F40’s Finance Managers Research Team (FMRT) has undertaken extensive work on a new, fairer funding formula, and has discussed proposals and modelling with the Education Funding Group at Department for Education.
+F40’s Finance Managers Research Team (FMRT) undertook extensive work on a new, fairer funding formula, and discussed proposals and modelling with the Education Funding Group at Department for Education.

-The proposal from the f40 group, which represents many of the lowest-funded education authorities, initially made the case for a national funding framework for schools, to be introduced from 2017/18, but the government has now delayed the implementation to 2018-19.
+The proposal from the f40 group, which represents 42 of the lowest-funded education authorities, initially made the case for a national funding framework for schools, to be introduced from 2017/18, but the government was unable to meet this timetable and eventually announced that a new national funding formula would be implemented from 2018-19.

 The government provided an additional £390m in 2015/16 under the Fairer Schools Funding banner in acknowledgement of the unfairness of the current arrangements.
 They made it clear that the extra funding was a first step, a down-payment, towards a new national funding arrangement.
 (Further information can be located in the Archive section.
 See Fairer Funding – background).